Variational Tensor Neural Networks for Deep Learning: Tensor Neural Networks

 While the idea of a TNN is generic, direct tensorization can be applied to models whose feature vector $x$ is factorable to integers, so that it could match the size and number dimensions of the MPO weights.
 An example of a valid-size feature vector $x$ with $216$ entries is shown in Fig.~\ref{Fig:tensorize_tnn}-(b).
 Such a vector can be reshaped into a rank-$3$ tensor with dimension size $6$ that is can be contracted to a \texttt{TNLayer} with three MPO weights, each with input size $6$.
 The features that are not factorizable to match the MPOs in the \texttt{TNLayer}, can rather be transformed in the preprocessing of the machine learning task so that their new size matches the input size of the \texttt{TNLayer}.
 Otherwise, one can introduce a dummy non-trainable \texttt{Dense} layer with size $N_F \times N_T$ in front of the \texttt{TNLayer} to compensate for the size mismatch.
 Here $N_F$ is the size of the feature vector and $N_T$ is the input size of the contracted \texttt{TNLayer}.
+The non-trainable \texttt{Dense} layer can be initialized either randomly or according to a specific desired distribution.
+In theory, the choice of initialization for this dummy layer may slightly influence the convergence of the training algorithm and the path of the gradient toward the global minimum.
+In the experiments discussed in subsequent sections, we tested various random configurations and observed that their impact on the final outcomes was almost negligible.

 Let us further stress that applying the activation on the TN layer is a non-linear operation and, therefore, cannot be tensorized or be applied to each MPO tensor individually.
 We, therefore, have to first contract the MPOs along their virtual legs to obtain a single weight matrix and then apply the activation on this matrix to obtain the network prediction, i.e., \be y_p = \sigma({\rm tTR}[x_{ijk\ldots} w_i w_j w_k \ldots]+b_{ijk\ldots}), \ee where the subscripts $ijk\ldots$ run over the dimensions of the feature tensor $x$.
 Nevertheless, we showed this operation with a single activation tensor as illustrated in Fig.~\ref{Fig:example_tnn} for examples of TNN with one and two \texttt{TNLayer}s.
 In practice, one should first contract the features and MPOs, apply the activation function and then reshape the resulting tensor to match the inputs of the next layer.
 This process is continued until the whole network is contracted to obtain the prediction $y_p$.